diegobit/aranet4-archiver/README.md

 > [!TIP]
 > If you are new to aranet4 scripting, you probably should have a look first at that repo before this one.

+### Requirements

+An Aranet4 device already paired.
+The device uses BLE, so it won't be shown in regular bluetooth search.
+On MacOS, one way is to install LightBlue from the App Store.

 ### Install

 - **Recommended (with [uv](https://docs.astral.sh/uv/))**: Nothing to do.
 The provided `pyproject.toml` handles dependencied and virtual environments.